Incoming Student Exchange Program

 - Certificate of Bachelor/Master Degree, if applicable

 In general, course registration at Concordia takes place online.
 You will receive registration instructions in your admission letter.
 Some students might be required to contact an advisor to register for al or certain courses.
 You are strongly advised to register for courses as soon as you are told that you can do so.
-If you wait to register for courses later or - even worse - until after you arrive at Concordia, be advised that most courses will be full and closed.
+If you wait to register for courses later or until after you arrive at Concordia, be advised that most courses will be full and closed for registration.
 It is your responsibility to read all information as soon as you receive and to act promptly on it.

 For more information and instructions on how to register, please visit the Registrar’s website for Registration Instructions.

 I was admitted into the exchange program at Concordia but I was not granted permission to take certain courses.
 What do I do?

 You are not guaranteed permission to register for your courses at Concordia as both classroom capacity and pre-requisite requirements can be a limit your access to certain courses.
 If you have been admitted to Concordia, then you must understand that flexibility in your course selection is a MUST.
 We would recommend alternative courses available to you.